A Description of the Appraisal Process

 Appraisers become very familiar with the communities in which they appraise.
 They innately understand the value of particular features to the people of that area.
 Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the property at hand.
 By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

 After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to knowing the true value of features of homes in Cedartown and Polk, Gregory James Company, Inc. is second to none.
 The sales comparison approach to value is commonly awarded the most importance when an appraisal is for a home sale.

 Valuation Using the Income Approach

-Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-It is important to note that while the appraised value is probably the strongest indication of what a house is worth, it probably will not be the price at which the property closes.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Gregory James Company, Inc. will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from Gregory James Company, Inc. will help you attain the most accurate property value, so you can make wise real estate decisions.